wuqianliang/Kidnapped-Vehicle-Project/README.md

 ![Alt text](https://github.com/wuqianliang/Kidnapped-Vehicle-Project/blob/master/images/dataset1-accuracy.png "Optional title")

 ### Does your particle run within the specified time of 100 seconds?
-May be my laptop cpu is week, but my code was optimized already.
+Maybe my laptop cpu is week, but my code was optimized already.So would you please check the speed for me again,thanks.

 ### Does your code use a particle filter to localize the robot?
 Yes, my code follows the flow in the following diagram：